CLARIAH/pure3dx/README.md

 Pure3D is an app for authoring and publishing 3D editions.

-It is the outcome of the [Pure3D project](https://pure3d.eu) lead by Susan Schreibman and Costas Papadopoulos at Maastricht University, Netherlands.
+It is the outcome of the [Pure3D project](https://pure3d.eu) led by Susan Schreibman and Costas Papadopoulos at Maastricht University, Netherlands.

 [Pure3D](https://editions.acc.pure3d.eu)